Search Railroad Sites For:

 This one is a large (a person can easily walk under it), oddly constructed amalgam of stone, rails, I-beams and concrete, unlike any other I've seen along the OML.
 It looks like it might have been an arched stone bridge at one time, but hastily (sloppily) reconstructed circa 1900 after a washout.
 It might also have been a Loree-era realignment project, but the nearby brush was too overgrown for me to find an older alignment.

 Also note the decorative finials atop both signal posts.
-Not many of these survive.
+Like all the OML's CPLs, since the time of this photo CSX has replaced these with its newer signal design.

 Bridge 27